-Clayton Riddell - Executive Chairman of the Board
+Clayton Riddell - Founder of Paramount Resources Ltd

-Mr. Riddell is the Executive Chairman of the Board of Paramount and has been a director since 1978.
+Mr. Riddell was the Executive Chairman of the Board of Paramount and had been a director since 1978.
 Until May 2015 he was also the CEO and up until June 2002 he was also the President.
-He is the Executive Chairman of the Board of Perpetual Energy Inc. and the Chairman of the Board of Trilogy Energy Corp. both of which are public oil and gas exploration and production companies.
+He was the Executive Chairman of the Board of Perpetual Energy Inc. a public oil and gas exploration and production companies.

 Mr. Riddell graduated from the University of Manitoba with a Bachelor of Science (Honours) degree in Geology and is currently a member of the Association of Professional Engineers and Geoscientists of Alberta, the Canadian Society of Petroleum Geologists, and the American Association of Petroleum Geologists.
 He received the J.C.
 Sproule Memorial Plaque from the Canadian Institute of Mining (1994), the Stanley Slipper Gold Medal from the Canadian Society of Petroleum Geologists (1999), an Honorary Doctor of Science degree from the University of Manitoba (2004), and an Outstanding Explorer award from the American Association of Petroleum Geologists (2004).
 In 2006, Mr. Riddell was inducted into the Calgary Business Hall of Fame and in 2008 he was made an Officer of the Order of Canada.

-Mr. Riddell is the President and CEO of Paramount and has been a director of the Company since 2000.
+Mr. Riddell is the Chairman and President & CEO of Paramount and has been a director of the Company since 2000.
 From June 2002 until May 2015 he was also the Chief Operating Officer.
 From May 1991 until June 2002, he held various positions at Paramount.

-Mr. Riddell is a director and the CEO of Trilogy Energy Corp. and a director of Strategic Oil & Gas Ltd. Mr. Riddell is also a director of Big Rock Brewery Inc. (a public company which produces and markets beer).
+Mr. Riddell is a director of Strategic Oil & Gas Ltd. and a director of Big Rock Brewery Inc. (a public company which produces and markets beer).

 Mr. Riddell graduated from Arizona State University with a Bachelor of Science degree in Geology and from the University of Alberta with a Master of Science degree in Geology and is currently a member of the Canadian Society of Petroleum Geologists and the American Association of Petroleum Geologists.